 Context is key to automation: Introducing Risk-Based Authentication

 We’re here to help.
 Okta leverages Risk-Based Authentication to address these problems—both for your customers and workforce—by identifying the context in which users attempt to login and enabling you to automate security by implementing significantly stronger authentication techniques and remediation when the scenario calls for it.
 All while simultaneously enabling a seamless login experience for users within their normal behaviors.

 For each login attempt, the system observes a series of individualized contextual variables including the device, location, IP address, typing biometrics, and more.
 Based on this information, Okta builds profiles for each user.
 Think of this as the "Digital DNA” of a user's normal login pattern, which will inform authentication and authorization decisions for each login attempt.

 Chances are your admins are already drowning in rules required to continually manage access policies for several different user groups.
 Now Okta does this work for you with Risk-Based Authentication.

 The Risk-Based Authentication model calculates a risk score for each login event, on a scale of 1-100, by comparing the login context against the digital DNA of each individual user, combined with data on malicious actors from Okta ThreatInsight.
 The higher the score, the riskier the login and higher the chances of a malicious attempt.

 Administrators can pair risk levels with the appropriate response to automate a dynamic approach to authentication security.
 For example, for a high risk login event, administrators can require passwordless authentication and authorization via only strong authenticators, such as a FIDO2.0 compatible factor and Okta Verify Push.
-Alternatively, for low risk logins, administrators can also provide a passwordless experience with any factor best suited for the organization, such as only SMS, Okta Verify, FIDO2.0 token, etc.
+Alternatively, for low risk logins, administrators can also provide a passwordless experience with any factor best suited for the organization, such as only SMS authentication, Okta Verify, FIDO2.0 token, etc.